 When he was age 24, on Oct.
 25 (or Dec.
 25), 1846, he was united in wedlock with Mahala Barrett (1824-1915) in a ceremony taking place in Muskingum County.
 She was the daughter of John and Rachel (Heskett) Barrett of Loudoun County, VA who had migrated to Adams Township in 1820 and acquired a farm of 160 acres, "entirely wild and unimproved."

-They produced nine children -- Thomas Melancthon Gaumer, Charles Newton Gaumer, Hannah Jane Buker, Rachel V. Palmer, John O. Gaumer, Daniel Harvey Gaumer, twins Martha Gaumer and Mary Dean, and Cinda Alice Barr.
+They produced nine children -- Thomas Melancthon Gaumer, Charles Newton Gaumer, Hannah Jane Buker, Rachel V. Palmer, John Oliver Gaumer, Daniel Harvey Gaumer, twins Martha Gaumer and Mary Dean, and Cidna Alice Barr.

 In the year 1867, he was caught up in a federal investigation of voting irregularities and gave a sworn deposition that, in Salem Township on Oct.
 9, 1866, he had served as an election clerk in a disputed congressional vote.
 His brother Lebanon Gaumer and relative Riley Gaumer also gave similar testimony in the case.